 Part 1 – The rite of Baptism – The Proper Wording Used In Baptism

-So why the discrepancy in these verses and what we find written in Matthew 28:19 of the King’s James Version?
+So why the seeming discrepancy between these verses and what we find written in Matthew 28:19 of the King’s James Version?
 Did the Apostles and the disciples take it upon themselves to change the wording to be used during the baptism of the new converts?
 If they did so, where do we find permission for them to do so?

-“The baptismal formula [in Matthew 28:19] was changed from the name of Jesus Christ to the words Father, Son and Holy Spirit by the Catholic Church in the second century.”
+“The baptismal formula [in Matt.
+28:19] was changed from the name of Jesus Christ [Yahushua Messiah] to the words Father, Son and Holy Spirit by the Roman Catholic Church in the second century.”
 The Catholic Encyclopedia, II, page 263.
 The practice of substituting sprinkling for baptism was unheard of until AD 253.
 This seems to coincide with what the early Roman Catholic Church was doing with Matthew 28:19.